ANJSACHAN/ANJSACHAN/README.md

 ### About Me

 Hello!
-I'm **Anjali Sachan** - a passionate Software Engineer Trainee with a love for web development and problem solving, especially in the context of DSA in Java.
+I'm **Anjali Sachan** - a passionate **Software Engineer Intern** at Mediology Software Pvt.
+Ltd. with a love for web development and problem solving, especially in the context of DSA in Java.
 I specialize in the MERN stack, and I'm always eager to learn new technologies and contribute to exciting projects.

 ---